grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/configuring-ruler.md

 }
 ```

-If you are using object storage, `ruler_storage_bucket_name` must be set to the name of the bucket to use.
+If you are using object storage, you must set `ruler_storage_bucket_name` to the name of the bucket that you want to use.

 > **Note:** If ruler object storage credentials differ from the ones defined in the common section, you need to manually provide them by using additional command line arguments.
 > For more information, see [Grafana Mimir configuration parameters: ruler_storage]({{< relref "../../configure/reference-configuration-parameters/index.md#ruler_storage" >}}).